0xshreyash/PeachyStrawberry/README.md

 To build this project, simply click the build button in Android Studio and the application will be built into any connected Android device(or emulator).
 #### Testing
 The testing suite is separated into _unit_ and _instrumented_ testing.
+The unit tests are located in app/src/test and the instrumented tests are located in app/src/androidTest.

 To run either one, simply choose from the dropdown menu between the hammer and play icon on Android Studio's top menu bar, and select the appropriate test suite.